We Have Been Living A Nomadic Retirement Lifestyle Since January 2018

 5. A 1 to 2-month road trip by bus through Africa

-6. Visit Laos, Georgia, Portugal, Hawaii, Cuba and Myanmar
+6. Visit Laos (October 2023), Georgia, Portugal, Hawaii, Cuba and Myanmar

 7. Stay in a house for a month or two either on, or next to a safari game park in Africa and spend our days mastering African animal photography.